-This healthy pasta salad with vegetables is an easy-to-make recipe that comes together in just 25 minutes.
-Rigatoni noodles are tossed with sautéed veggies, toasted walnuts, capers, parmesan cheese, lemon juice, and a bounty of fresh herbs.
-It tastes delicious warm and cold.
+This healthy no-mayo rigatoni pasta salad with veggies is an easy-to-make dish that comes together in 25 minutes.
+Rigatoni noodles are tossed with sautéed veggies, toasted walnuts, capers, parmesan, lemon juice, and a bounty of fresh herbs.
+This Mediterranean pasta salad tastes delicious, whether served warm or cold.

-I'm sure we can all agree that everyone needs one crowd-pleasing pasta salad recipe for potlucks, backyard BBQs and get-togethers.
-Well, this healthy, vegetarian pasta salad recipe fits the bill!
+I'm sure we can all agree that everyone needs one crowd-pleasing pasta salad recipe for potlucks, backyard BBQs, and get-togethers.
+And if you're wondering how to make the best pasta salad without mayo or heavy cream, this easy and healthy pasta salad recipe fits the bill!

-Perfectly cooked noodles tossed with colorful vegetables, then smothered in vibrant and zesty capers, lemon juice, and a ton of fresh herbs.
+Perfectly cooked noodles tossed with nutrient-rich vegetables, combined with zesty capers, lemon juice, and fresh herbs like dill, cilantro, or basil.
 It is the perfect side dish for backyard BBQs or picnics!

 Jump to: